-Due to the increased length of the deck, longboard producers got a chance to produce varying designs and shapes.
+Due to the increased deck length, longboard producers got to produce varying designs and shapes.

 Each of these designs aims for a specific purpose.
-Here are the most common conditions you’ll see in the longboarding category.
+Here are the most common shapes that you will come across.

 The wider nose and tail of a longboard make them blunt.
 It has a comparatively increased space for standing which is an exciting feature.